holerton/not-chess/WEATHER.md

 *Note: Rains=Rain Weather Units, Waters=Water Weather Units etc.*

-_Effect_: Archers have 0.3 chance to miss.
-And it's beautiful.
-And maybe more.
+_Effect_: Archers have 0.3 chance to miss if they are on the square with Rain or they shoot over the square with Rain; they have 0.4 chance to miss if both conditions are met.

 Rain generation algorithm for each month depends on two numbers: *A* - number of Rains to appear and *D* - number of Rains to disappear.
 Steps: